theobald-software/theobald-software.github.io/content/_en/markdown-example.md

 ### Warning box

 "{: .box-warning} This is a warning box.
-Längentest xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+Längentest xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

 {% capture text %}This is a warning box<br>It can contain multiple<br>lines of text.{% endcapture %}
 {% include _content/infobox.html type="warning" text=text %}